 Experienced Car Accident Attorney

 The team at Nelson & Smith specializes in all types of car accidents and resulting injuries.
 We know the difficulties that arise after a car accident.
 You may face time off work as a result of your injuries, exorbitant medical expenses, and a loss of quality of life.
-All of these factors are incredibly overwhelming when combined with the physical pain and suffering of an injury, and finding qualified car accident lawyer can help.
+All of these factors are incredibly overwhelming when combined with the physical pain and suffering of an injury, and finding qualified legal support can help.

 Georgia Car Accident Laws